munificent/game-programming-patterns/book/observer.markdown

 On the other hand, if your program isn't working and the bug spans some chain of observers, reasoning about that communication flow is much more difficult.
 With an explicit coupling, it's as easy as looking up the method being called.
-Child's play for your average IDE, since the coupling is static.
+This is child's play for your average IDE since the coupling is static.

 But if that coupling happens through an observer list, the only way to tell who will get notified is by seeing which observers happen to be in that list *at